 amountCents: number;

-evidenceSchema: unknown; // JSON schema for evidence payloads
+evidenceSchema: Record<string, unknown>; // JSON schema for evidence payloads

 deadlineRfc3339: string;